 6. FEES Our fees are set by the Parish Council.
-The fees include: The celebrant, for the rehearsal and wedding (200.00).
-A professional musician (organist, and co-ordinator of the music used during the ceremony) (125.00-150.00).
-A donation to the church for the use of the church for the rehearsal and ceremony (300.00).
+Please contact our office for a list of current fees.
+We ask for donation to the church for the use of the church for the rehearsal and ceremony (400.00).
 This donation is a contribution to the upkeep of the historic church and the gardens.
 All payments must be made at or prior to the rehearsal.

 7. THE REHEARSAL The rehearsal normally takes place during the week prior to the wedding.
 Typically the rehearsal will take about 45 minutes.
 The main purpose of the rehearsal is to practise the entry of the bride and her attendants into the church, and to give the bride and the groom some practical instructions about where things happen and how the service proceeds.
 The time and date of the rehearsal is arranged in consultation with the celebrant.